dthajal1/ingredients-detector/README.md

 ## Demo
 TODO: Add demo

+* reassure users of privacy and how their data is used
+* integrate chat room for feedback --
+  * likes, comments, etc
+  * what to use for username? require them to sign in
+* use meta llama for recipe generation?

 ## Features
 1. **Take or Upload Images**: Snap a photo or upload images of your ingredients.
 2. **Identify Ingredients**: Identify ingredients in uploaded images using Google Vision API.